McKynlee/FLUENT_prime-solo-project/README.md

 - [PostrgeSQL](https://www.postgresql.org/)
 - [Nodemon](https://nodemon.io/)

 ## Create database and table

-Create a new database called `fluent_db` and run all of the SQL queries found in the database.sql file in this repo:
+Create a new database called `fluent_db` and run all of the SQL queries found in the database.sql.

 ## Development Setup Instructions